-La Azufrera, or Ruta Noreste, is the Normal route getting to Nevado Chachani 6075 m, a mighty stratified volcano including four summits, amongst which the main one overcomes six thousand meters: North-West summit or main summit 6075 m, North summit or “Pico de los Angeles” 5852 m, South-East summit or Monte Trigo 5820 m and West summit or “La Horqueta” 5484 m., the lowest.
-Chachani is situated North of Arequipa, a large town in Southern Perù, the second one in the country, from where the mountain is perfectly visible.
+La Azufrera, or Ruta Noreste, is the Normal route to get the summit of Nevado Chachani 6075 m, a mighty stratified volcano including four summits, amongst which the main one overcomes six thousand meters: the North-West summit or main summit 6075 m, the North summit or “Pico de los Angeles” 5852 m, the South-East summit or Monte Trigo 5820 m and the West summit or “La Horqueta” 5484 m., the lowest.
+Chachani is situated North to Arequipa, a large town in Southern Perù, the second one in the country, from where the mountain is perfectly visible.

 Being Nevado Chachani surrounded by roads making a circuit, there’s another possible way to reach the Chachani Base Camp always starting from Arequipa: by driving towards West along a good highway and leaving the main road in Pampas Cañahuas, then following on the right a road to the “Pampa de Matacaballo”.

 The higher camp - called Azufrera Camp or Camp I – where is suitable to sleep before rising to the summit – is situated at about 5300 m.